dibahadie/dibahadie.github.io/_pages/about.md

 ## Get in Touch

 Feel free to reach out if you share similar interests or would like to collaborate on exciting research projects.
-You can connect with me via [LinkedIn](https://www.linkedin.com/) or [GitHub](https://github.com/).
+You can connect with me via [email](diba.hadie@gmail.com).

 ---
 *"To play a wrong note is insignificant; to play without passion is inexcusable."*